gerryw1389/gerryw1389.github.io/_posts/2017-09-24-ps-add-openadminps-to-right-click-menu-in-windows.md

 So I had a previous post where I talked about adding a line to [my setup of QuickCliq](https://automationadmin.com/2017/07/quickcliq-config/) to run a batch to run PS as admin and it works great, still use all the time.
 I started digging and found a way you can add it to right click menu as well in Windows itself.

 NOTE: I still highly recommend using my QuickCliq setup to run batch files as it has shortcut commands and you can add/take away real easily without playing around in the registry.
+{: .notice--success}

 I tried to refactor the script below as this (see below), and it doesn't work => it moves the &#8220;Open PS here  (Admin) to the main menu and just looks tacky.
 I'm usually good about refactoring scripts, but I screwed this one up somehow?

    ```powershell
    $Paths = @()